Facts and figures

 |Practice support staff

-- In FY 2012, PwC firms provided services for 422 of the companies in the Fortune Global 500 and 439 of the companies in the FT Global 500
+- In FY14, PwC firms provided services to 417 companies in the Fortune Global 500 and 462 in the FT Global 500

-- PwC China was ranked #1 in the Chinese Institute of Certified Public Accountants (CICPA) Top China Accounting Firms 2011 for the ninth consecutive year
+- PwC China was ranked #1 in the Chinese Institute of Certified Public Accountants (CICPA) Top China Accounting Firms 2014 for the 12th consecutive year

 PwC has been created by the merger of two firms—Price Waterhouse and Coopers & Lybrand—each with historical roots going back some 150 years.
 Set out below are some key milestones in the history of both firms.